What is the Consumer Centre UK?

-There is a counterpart office in every EU country and if, once we have reviewed any further information, we still feel there is still a potential breach, we will send the details of your complaint to the appropriate counterpart office.
-Although the consumer law in all EU countries is very similar there are some differences.
+For issues with traders based in an EU member state, we can offer the following assistance: We work closely with the European Consumer Centre Network (ECC-Net) which is a network of consumer centres based in the EU Member States, plus Iceland and Norway.
+Once we have reviewed any further information, if we still feel there is still a potential breach, we will send the details of your complaint to the appropriate office.
 Once the details of your complaint have been received by our counterparts, they will again review it to see if they, with their specialist knowledge of their own consumer law, agree that there is reason to pursue the complaint.
 If they do not they will communicate this to us, we will pass this information back to you and there will be nothing else we can directly do to help you.
 At this point it’s possible we can point out other ways, usually the court system, that you might choose to use to pursue your complaint.
-UK ECC has no way to appeal the final decision of the counterpart centre.
+Consumer Centre UK has no way to appeal the final decision of the European Consumer Centre Network.

-More often than not the counterpart centre will agree with us that there is a justified complaint.
+If the Centre in the trader's country agree with us that there is a justified complaint.
 If this is the case they usually try and contact the trader on your behalf.
 This gets around many of the logistical difficulties in pursuing a complaint across borders, such as different languages.
 Communication is usually in writing by email but may also be by telephone.
 They will explain the legal position to the trader and ask if they are willing to do anything to resolve the issue.
-Any reply will be passed back to UK ECC and we will pass it back to you.
+Any reply will be passed back to Consumer Centre UK and we will pass it back to you.

 Limitations on our service that you need to be aware of

 No power to require action from the trader